GenericSomeone/RejecteDustry/README.md

 # Rules

 Ideas are "credited" in the following format:

-\nSuggested By: <name of person who suggested the original idea, not the one who reported the idea to me>
+Suggested By: <name of person who suggested the original idea, not the one who reported the idea to me>

-\nOriginal Mod: <original mod that the idea was rejected from before it ended up here>
+Original Mod: <original mod that the idea was rejected from before it ended up here>

-\nImplemented By: <name(s) of people who coded the idea, if this field is absent, it was made by me>
+Implemented By: <name(s) of people who coded the idea, if this field is absent, it was made by me>

 <text to describe any deviation from the original concept, if applicable>

 Troll ideas intentionally made to be stupid will NOT be taken.
 The point of this mod is to get people to improve their suggestions.
 Trolls won't listen.
 However, I will be giving a very generous amount of leeway until I consider an idea to be a troll.